joleyasarthak/quiz-app/Readme.md

 - **React Router**: Used for client-side routing in React applications, allowing for navigation between different components without a page reload.
 - **Axios**: A promise-based HTTP client for making asynchronous HTTP requests in JavaScript.
 Axios is used for communicating with the backend API to fetch and send data.

-### Additional Tools and Libraries
-- **Redux (optional)**: A predictable state container for JavaScript apps, Redux is used for managing application state in larger, more complex React applications.
-- **Material-UI**: A popular React UI framework that provides pre-designed components and styles, allowing for rapid development of aesthetically pleasing user interfaces.
-- **Formik & Yup**: Formik is a form library for React that helps with form validation, while Yup is a JavaScript schema builder for value parsing and validation.
-- **Socket.io (for real-time monitoring)**: Socket.io enables real-time, bidirectional communication between web clients and servers.
-It's used for monitoring quiz progress in real-time and providing instant feedback to participants.

-### Gemini API Integration (Optional)
-If you're incorporating the Gemini API into your Quiz Web App, it suggests that you might want to integrate cryptocurrency-related functionalities.
-This integration could include features such as fetching real-time cryptocurrency data, displaying market trends, enabling users to create quizzes related to cryptocurrencies, and tracking cryptocurrency portfolios within the application.
-Integrating Gemini API would require implementing authentication with the Gemini platform, handling API requests/responses, and presenting relevant data to users in the frontend.

 ## Contributing